Walmajarri language: Descriptive Nouns

+Tenses

 Syntax

 Warlmajarri has four syntactic cases: nominative, ergative, dative and assessory case.
 The cases assign different meanings to the noun phrases of a sentence.
 Therefore, the word order can vary quite freely.
 Subject, Object or Verb can appear initial, final, medial in sentence.

 However, the second position of a sentence is always reserved for the Verbal Auxiliary.
 Sometimes referred to as a Catalyst, the Verbal Auxiliary indicates the mood of a sentence (similar to the English auxiliaries), but also cross-references its noun phrases.
 The person and number of the noun phrases in their syntactic cases are shown in the Verbal Auxiliary.

+Sample Texts

+Below is a basic vocabulary list from Blake (1981).